 The “FICO” mentioned above refers to the Fair Isaac Corporation, a company that developed a fairly standard method for calculating a credit score.
 Their methods are in standard use by all three bureaus (with slight variations, as mentioned above) and by all of the other lenders and credit-issuing companies that use these reports.

 Surely we must know something about how it’s calculated!
-Fair Isaac has a very consumer-friendly site about FICO scores called MyFICO, which offers these basic guidelines:
+Fair Isaac has a very consumer-friendly site about FICO scores called MyFICO, which tells us that your FICO score is a weighted calculation based on these five categories:

 This provides a general recipe of things you can do to keep your credit score high (and your credit report clean).